revilowaldow/BITC/Sessions/2024/04 21 - Session 21.md

 Flecks of blood

-Body impaled on a tree
+Orc captain impaled on a tree

+Bladelike indents in ground, 4 legs in ground like sharp hooves